 Your strategic plan, mission statement, and vision statements are all closely connected.
-In fact, during the strategic planning process, you will take inspiration from your mission, grant management process, and vision statements in order to build out your strategic plan.
+In fact, during the strategic planning process, you will take inspiration from your mission and vision statements in order to build out your strategic plan.

 As a result, you should already have your mission and vision statements drafted before you create a strategic plan.
 Ideally, this is something you created during the business planning phase or shortly after your company started.
 If you don’t have a mission or vision statement, take some time to create those now.
 A mission statement states your company’s purpose and it addresses what problem your organization is trying to solve.
 A vision statement states, in very broad strokes, how you’re going to get there.